Arctic Front Advance™ Cryoballoon

-One method for treating paroxysmal atrial fibrillation (PAF) is cryoablation using the Arctic Front cryoballoon catheter.
-As its name indicates, the Arctic Front cryoballoon delivers a refrigerant through an inflatable balloon to freeze tissue and disable unwanted electrical circuits that contribute to PAF.
+One method for treating atrial fibrillation (AF) is cryoablation using the Arctic Front Advance cryoballoon catheter.
+As its name indicates, the Arctic Front Advance cryoballoon delivers a refrigerant through an inflatable balloon to freeze tissue and disable unwanted electrical circuits that contribute to AF.

-Arctic Front is a safe, effective, efficient and straightforward medical device for treating PAF.
-It is safe because it has a low risk of complications.
-It has been used to treat over 25,000 patients in more than 350 centers worldwide.
-Because of its balloon shape, Arctic Front allows physicians to reach and treat pulmonary veins (the site of unwanted electrical currents which trigger your AF) quickly and efficiently.
+Arctic Front Advance is an effective, efficient and straightforward medical device for treating patients suffering from AF.
+It is has a relatively low risk of adverse events.
+It has been used to treat over 220,000 patients in more than 1600 centers worldwide.
+Because of its balloon shape, Arctic Front Advance allows physicians to reach and treat pulmonary veins (the site of unwanted electrical currents which trigger your AF) quickly and efficiently.
 As with any medical procedure, there are benefits and risks with catheter ablation.

 In the procedure, the physician makes a small cut in the groin area through which to insert the catheter.
 The physician threads the catheter to the right atrium of the heart.
 Then he/she creates a puncture in the wall that separates the left and right sides of the heart.
 The puncture provides access to the left atrium.
 The cryoballoon catheter is introduced into the left atrium.
 The physician inflates the balloon and moves it to the opening of the pulmonary vein.
 The goal is to close off the opening of the pulmonary vein completely, which stops the flow of blood between the atrium and the vein (this is called occlusion).
 Once occlusion is confirmed, the physician introduces liquid refrigerant into the balloon.
 The refrigerant evaporates and removes heat from the heart tissue at the opening of the pulmonary vein where the balloon is in contact with it.
 As a result, the tissue is scarred and may no longer spread the electrical currents that cause atrial fibrillation.